Over 500,000 have fled Ukraine since Russia invaded, UN says - NewsBreak

 Another train carrying hundreds of refugees from Ukraine arrived early Monday in the town of Przemysl in southeastern Poland.

 In winter coats to protect them against near-freezing temperatures, with small suitcases, they lined up at the platform to the exit.
 Some waved at the cameras to show they felt relief to be out of the war zone.
-Many were making phone calls.Russia-Ukraine: What to know as Russia attacks Ukraine
+Many were making phone calls.Ukrainian family in Midlothian fearing for loved ones amid Russian invasion

 The welcome that Poland and Hungary are showing Ukrainians now is very different from the unwelcoming stance they have had toward refugees and migrants from the Middle East and Africa in recent years.
 Hungary built a wall to keep them out when a million people, many Syrians fleeing war, arrived in Europe in 2015.